timholy/SnoopCompile.jl/docs/src/snoopr.md

 will throw an error if it isn't a `Bool`, and this allows the compiler to take advantage of the type being known in subsequent operations.

+Before turning to a more complex example, it's worth noting that this trick applied to field accesses of abstract types is often one of the simplest ways to fix widespread inference problems.
+This is such an important case that it is described in the section below.

 As a more detailed example, suppose you're writing code that parses Julia's `Expr` type:

 ```julia